 AboitizPower's generation and distribution operations are subject to extensive, evolving, and increasingly stringent safety, health, and environmental laws and regulations.
-These laws and regulations address concerns relating to, among other things, air emissions; wastewater discharges; the generation, handling, storage, transportation, treatment and disposal of toxic or hazardous chemicals, materials, and wastes; workplace conditions; and employee's exposure to hazardous substances.
+These laws and regulations address concerns relating to: (a) air quality and greenhouse gas (GHG) emissions; (b) wastewater discharges; (c) the generation, handling, storage, transportation, treatment, and disposal of toxic or hazardous chemicals, materials, and wastes; (d) workplace conditions; and (e) employee's exposure to hazardous substances.